Antonlovesdnb/ConstructingDefenseLab/README.md

 ### I don't have the hardware to run this lab, what can I do ?

 You may be able to provision the lab on a host with 32GB of RAM and less CPU cores.
-The PCAP appliance Malcolm requires the most resources, so if you have a less provisioned host, you can choose not to run the Malcolm appliance and simply follow along with the videos and screenshots of the course.
+The PCAP appliance Malcolm requires the most resources, so if you have a less provisioned host, you can choose not to run the Malcolm appliance.

 If you don't want to deploy Malcolm, comment out the following block within your `range.yml` file: